thinkful-ei26/joaquin-bookmarks-app/README.md

     2. User can add a bookmark to list.
     3. On page load, default to a condensed view showing only title and rating.
         a. add an 'Expand' button to open into a full display.
-        b. a listener on the button causes show/hide event for properties 'description' and 'url'
+        b. a listener on the button causes show/hide event for properties 'description' and 'url'. how?.....
+        c. got it to hide all fields...target specific click source..
+        d. now make hidden state the default, with 'hidden' html attribute and removeAttr on toggle